ANRP Application

 Health Insurance

-Students may use their current health insurance plan or may purchase insurance through Texas A&M University’s Student Health Services.
-Please visit the SHS website for details and eligibility.
+Students may use their current health insurance plan or may purchase insurance through Texas A&M University’s University Health Services (UHS).
+Please visit the UHS website for details and eligibility.

 Students participating in the international program with the FAO are required to purchase the Cultural Insurance Services International (CISI) insurance through Texas A&M University’s Education Abroad office.